-- Age and ability of the group. - Pupils with special educational or medical needs. - Nature of activities, the time of year and predicted conditions. - Experience of adults in off site supervision. - Duration and nature of the journey and location of the visit. - Competence of staff, both general and on specific activities. - Requirements of the organisation/location to be visited. - Competence and behaviour of pupils. - First aid cover and contingency options.
+- Age and ability of the group. - Nature and requirements of pupils, including those with special educational or medical needs. - Type, level and duration of activities, the time of year and predicted conditions. - Experience and competence of adults in off site supervision. - Duration and nature of the journey and location of the visit. - Competence of staff, both general and on specific activities. - Requirements of the organisation/location to be visited. - Competence and behaviour of pupils. - First aid cover and contingency options.